shopwp/documentation/docs/javascript-filters.md

 To get started, follow our [Using JavaScript Hooks](/guides/javascript-hooks) guide first.

-Any filter name that begins with `before` or `after` will allow you to insert custom HTML directly into the product layout.
+Any filter name that begins with `before` or `after` will allow you to insert custom HTML directly into the product layout

 ### product.titleText